 INTRODUCTION The death toll in the worst outbreak of political violence in Pakistan's history has risen to at least 240.

-INTRODUCTION The death toll in the worst outbreak of political violence in Pakistan's history has risen to at least 240.
+Background: INTRODUCTION The death toll in the worst outbreak of political violence in Pakistan's history has risen to at least 240.
 It's reported that at least half the people killed in the recent bloodshed were opposition demonstrators shot dead near a Mosque in Karachi, the nation's principal port.

 SYNOPSIS: On Thursday (21 April) the beleagured Government of Prime Minister Zulfikar Ali, Mr. Bhutto declared martial law in Karachi and two other main cities - Lahore and Hyderabad.